alameer3/AnguishedTechnologicalVariables1/replit.md

 ✓ Enhanced Trailer and PersonFeed components with proper typing ✓ Comprehensive production-ready codebase with no build errors

+### Latest Fixes (July 24, 2025)
+✓ Replaced remaining `any` types in Row.tsx, Trailer.tsx, and KnownFor.tsx with proper TypeScript interfaces ✓ Added allowedDevOrigins to next.config.js to fix cross-origin warnings ✓ Enhanced .gitignore to explicitly protect .env.local file ✓ Verified no security vulnerabilities with npm audit ✓ All TypeScript compilation passes with zero errors

 ## User Preferences
 - Development environment: Replit standard
 - TypeScript preferred for type safety